DaisukeDaisuke/AwaitFormOptions/README.md

 > [!NOTE]
 > Note that when `$neverRejects` is true, child generator processing is forcefully terminated, so an empty array is returned if an error occurs in the form
-> sendFormAsync will collect all return values of the closure even if it fails, as long as neverRejects is false.
-Note that this is different behavior from menu
+> sendFormAsync will collect all generator return values even if the form fails as long as neverRejects is false.
+Note that this is different behavior from menu.

 ```php
 public function onUse(PlayerItemUseEvent $event): void{